 How do I Complete CEUs?

 If you are unable to complete the steps to renew your CNA license before the expiration date, you will need to contact the appropriate licensing agency for your state.
 Some states may allow a grace period, but if they do not you may need to request a new license application instead of completing the renewal process.
 This will require more steps to complete.
-This could include passing another written test, completing a background check, or even obtaining additional training depending on the amount of time since your license has lapsed.
+This could include passing another written test, completing a background check, or even obtaining additional classes depending on the amount of time since your license has lapsed.

 If you choose to move to another state and wish to transfer your CNA license, you will need to contact the CNA registry office in the new state.
 The requirements will vary, depending on the rules for each state.
 Some states might allow you to simply be added to their registry after providing documentation of your status in the previous state.
-Others may have more stringent training requirements and request that you receive additional training before qualifying for addition to their registry.
+Others may have more stringent program requirements and request that you receive additional lessons before qualifying for addition to their registry.